Sravikaz/acmeair/README.md

 # Deploying Acme Air on Openshift

 The following describe neccessary steps to run on Acme-Air workload on openshift.
+This "Hard Coded" branch for easy sripts to use the sys-loz-test-team-docker-local.artifactory

 ## Connecting Openshift to AcmeAir, pulling from Artifactory